rwirba/devops-bootcamp-projects/README.md

 ### Phase 1: Provision EC2 Infrastructure to install all required tools in target environments

 1. **Login to AWS Console**
-   Go to https://console.aws.amazon.com and sign in.
+   Go to https://console.aws.amazon.com and sign in and create iam user and give console access.

 2. **Create a Key Pair**
    - Go to EC2 → Key Pairs → Create Key Pair